 The curriculum is supported by a kit of materials for educators that contain resources and materials needed for carrying out the lessons, such as laminated bird silhouettes, games, field guides, binoculars and spotting scopes, art and craft supplies, and much more.

 The first BirdSleuth Caribbean Training Workshop was held from November 29–December 1, 2012 at the Bahamas National Trust’s Village Road Retreat in Nassau, Bahamas.
 Twenty-four Caribbean middle school educators and partners from 3 pilot countries (Bahamas, Jamaica, and Antigua and Barbuda) took part in the classroom and field sessions and learned how to deliver the activities, identify and collect data on resident and migratory birds, and enter checklists in eBird Caribbean.
-A second training session was held in October 2014 for 27 participants from 19 countries.
+A second International Training Workshop was held in October 2014 for 27 participants from 19 countries.

 If you are interested in learning how to implement the BirdSleuth Caribbean curriculum at your school, science club, summer camp or other program, email Lisa Sorenson for more information about training and materials for the program.

 The BirdSleuth Caribbean curriculum and supporting materials are available for free download in English, Spanish and French.
 Click here to download.